NCAR/cisl-visualization-gallery/src/content/visualizations/wofs-unet-tornado-guidance-viewer.md

 ##### Science Credits

 Science, computer modeling, and data all courtesy of the [MILES](https://www.cisl.ucar.edu/miles) group at NSF NCAR.
 Project completed in collaboration with DJ Gagne.
+The original dashboard from which this visualization was created was developed by Charlie Becker, Bill Petzke, and D J Gagne.

 ___